abuyukyi101198/simple-udp-comm/README.md

-# Simple UP-Comm
+# Simple UDP-Comm

-Simple UP-Comm is a Java-based project showcasing unidirectional UDP communication between a client and a server.
+Simple UDP-Comm is a Java-based project showcasing unidirectional UDP communication between a client and a server.
 The repository consists of two main components, the client, and the server, each residing in their respective directories.

 ## Project Structure